-In this note we introduce various diagnostic tests for time series.
-We will not discuss non-parametric tests because they are not asymptotically pivotal, in the sense that their asymptotic distributions are data dependent.
+In this note we shall introduce some commonly used diagnostic tests for time series.
+We will not discuss non-parametric tests because they are, in general, not asymptotically pivotal, in the sense that their asymptotic distributions are data dependent or depend on some nuisance parameters.
 This note proceeds as follows.
-Section 2.1 focuses on the tests of serial uncorrelatedness.
+Section 2 focuses on the tests of serial uncorrelatedness.
 In Section 3, we discuss the tests of the martingale difference hypothesis.
 Section 4 presents the variance ratio test and the BDS test of serial independence.
 The tests of time reversibility are discussed in Section 5.